Which ASME stamp is stamped on air tanks?

 Different Types of ASME Stamps

 The American Society of Mechanical Engineers (ASME) has developed a range of certification stamps to cater to the diverse needs of the mechanical engineering industry.
-Each stamp corresponds to specific standards and codes, ensuring that products across various categories meet the highest levels of safety and performance.
-Let’s delve into some of the most common ASME stamps and their applications:
+More specifically, each stamp corresponds to specific standards and codes, ensuring that products across various categories meet the highest levels of safety and performance.

 • “PP” Stamp: This stamp is reserved for pressure piping.
-It certifies that the piping adheres to the standards and requirements set forth by ASME for the design, fabrication, and testing of pressure pipes.
+More specifically, it certifies that the piping adheres to the standards and requirements set forth by ASME for the design, fabrication, and testing of pressure pipes.

 • “H” Stamp: This stamp is for heating boilers, indicating that the boiler complies with the ASME BPVC’s rules for the construction of heating boilers.